openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

 independent components using a suitable mapping :math:`T : \vect{X} \mapsto \vect{Z}` such as the Nataf transformation for example.
-The so-called Rosenblatt transformation may also be applied in case of a Gaussian copula.
+The so-called Rosenblatt transformation may also be applied in the case of a Normal copula.

 Link with classical deterministic polynomial approximation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~